Ritual as Urban Infrastructure

 More precisely, it is ritual time — a living cultural rhythm that quietly organizes how the city moves, behaves, and remembers itself across generations.

-This distinction matters.
+This distinction is essential.

-In this sense, ritual is not decoration.
+In this sense, ritual is not ornamentation.

 Ritual is infrastructure.